 Once the team is assembled, it’s only a matter of time before the planning meetings begin.
 A clean and easy way to organize thoughts and notes is through mind-mapping.
 A mind map concisely condenses and organizes a web of ideas that branch out into categories surrounding a main topic.
 Say goodbye to pages and pages of notes and say hello to one wonderful web.

 Diagrams not only facilitate and organize communication, but they are also the actual meat of the communication that is shared, analyzed, enhanced, prototyped and developed.
-When designing apps, websites, services, narrative video games, and software, or when analyzing business work processes, it is important to map out where every outcome, interaction, choice and selection may lead.
+When designing apps, websites, services, narrative video games, and software, or when analyzing business work processes, it is important to map out where every outcome, interaction, choice, and selection may lead.
 You need to Know Your Flow!
-Flow charts are used to map out the flow of any product, service or process, a rabbit hole of possible outcomes that troubleshoots your product as you create it.
+Flowcharts are used to map out the flow of any product, service or process, a rabbit hole of possible outcomes that troubleshoot your product as you create it.
 Let the “If this, then” mantra guide you through creating this detailed diagram.

 No great project goes un-presented.
 Diagramming tools such as Cacoo provide the perfect climate for making presentation slides.
 Create unique graphs and images for data visualization, add images and text, and insert original diagrams such as wireframes and UMLs that were used in the process.
 You can say that products begin and end with diagrams, and the presentation is a clear example of diagrams coming full circle.